OksanaKalytenko/docana-project-Reddit-Topic-Telescope/README.md

 [Report how you conducted the experiments.
 We suggest including detailed explanations of the preprocessing steps and model training in your project.
 For the preprocessing, describe  data cleaning, normalization, or transformation steps you applied to prepare the dataset, along with the reasons for choosing these methods.
 In the section on model training, explain the methodologies and algorithms you used, detail the parameter settings and training protocols, and describe any measures taken to ensure the validity of the models.]

+For the sentiment analysis experiments we were using VADER and the Lexicon-based text analyzer Afinn.
+Both VADER and Afinn do not necessitate training but uses a fixed sentiment lexicon for analysis.
+While we lacked human-labeled data for accuracy comparison, VADER demonstrated better handling of informal language, emojis, nuanced sentiments, and sarcasm interpretation.
+These characteristics make VADER particularly suitable for analyzing social media and informal text data.

 ## Results and Discussion

 [Present the findings from your experiments, supported by visual or statistical evidence.
 Discuss how these results address your main research question.]